andrea-mitridate/PTArcade/docs/getting_started/local_install.md

 !!! danger "Non-Python Dependencies"

-    If you choose to install from PyPI, you'll need to get the Non-Python dependencies yourself.
+    If you choose to install from PyPI, you'll need to get the non-Python dependencies yourself.

     - `libstempo` needs [tempo2](https://github.com/vallis/libstempo#pip-install)
     - `sckit-sparse` needs [suitesparse](https://github.com/scikit-sparse/scikit-sparse#with-pip)

-### with docker
+### With docker
 The official [Docker image] is a great way to get up and running in a few minutes, as it comes with all dependencies pre-installed.
 Open up a terminal and pull the image with: